 After qualifying as a teacher at London University’s Institute of Education back in the 80’s, I taught in a variety of schools in the UK as a Head of Department, Deputy Head and Key Stage Leader before moving abroad to teach in Kathmandu, Nepal in 1994.
 I have been in Thailand since 1999, which is long enough to consider Bangkok my home and a place I never get tired of living in.
 Like most expat teachers I enjoy travelling but also writing, film making and driving my Vespa.

 I have seen St Andrews come a long way over the years and I have enjoyed seeing it develop into the special place it has become.
-I look forward to seeing the continued evolution of that small school I joined 12 years ago into the successful and supportive community it has become.
+I look forward to seeing the continued evolution of that small school I joined more than a decade ago into the successful and supportive community it has become.